YunoHost/doc/email.md

 ###Migration

+Your e-mails are saved in the forder /val/mail/.
-You will need to move the folder /val/mail/ to your new server YunoHost.
+You will need to move that folder to your new server YunoHost.